THISISDINOSAUR/Anatomy/README.md

 ### Language level features

-- ~~Fix scaling
-Section scaling (and probably bone scaling) currently has an issue, where it appears the parent connection point isn't scaled with the rest of the bone.~~

-- ~~Fix arm
-Scaling the arm currently has an issue, needs investigation.
-On closer inspection, these seems to have something to do with duplicates~~

-- ~~Better output for parameters
-Currently printing parameters prints the raw hashmap.
-A more user friendly output could be provided.
-It may well make sense to implement this by converting that hashmap into a custom parameters object, which would also be useful for the cleaning up of parameter setters.~~

-- ~~Cleaning up parameter setters
-Currently parameters setters are stored in the parameters hashmap, so are exposed to users.
-They should either be moved to a private data structure, or handled as part of a separate parameters object (see above).~~

-- ~~Reading/parsing parameters
-It is currently unclear what the expectation is for how a script might actually use an Anatomy file, i.e. how it should read the allowed parameter ranges so it can then choose values for them.
-Probably best to have a consistent interface, regardless of what name is given to the parameters definition in the anatomy file.~~

 - Add addressable connections
 At the moment, a connection only exists as a property on the parent bone, rather than as a standard racket variable itself (e.g. attempts to access `illium~scapula` will yield nothing).

-- ~~Connections should have a consistent order
-Connections are currently stored in a hash map, so when returned don't have a consistent order.
-The could just be an array, and the connection object could contain the child bone (Which would make a number of other things easier as well (such as the json generating code))~~

 - Ability to reference point dimensions
 At the moment you can't reference a specific dimension of a point.
 I've never needed it, but it feels like an omission, and something that should be very simple to add.